christianrowlands/wavedigger/README.md

-# BSSID Location Search
+# WaveDigger

-A web application that allows users to search for Wi-Fi access point locations using their BSSID (MAC address).
+Dig into wireless signals to discover their physical locations.
+WaveDigger helps you find Wi-Fi access points by their BSSID (MAC address), with cell tower tracking coming soon.
 Built with Next.js, TypeScript, and deck.gl for interactive map visualization.

 ## Features